Principal elliptic bundles and compact homogeneous l.c.K. manifolds: Examples of Vaisman structures and Hermitian-Einstein-Weyl metrics

-The ideas above provide a constructive method to describe a huge class of concrete examples of Vaisman manifolds and homogeneous Hermitian-Einstein-Weyl manifolds associated to complex flag manifolds with Picard number equal to one.
+The ideas above provide a constructive and systematic method to describe examples of Vaisman manifolds and homogeneous Hermitian-Einstein-Weyl manifolds associated to complex flag manifolds with Picard number equal to one.
 In what follows we shall further explore the application of the previous ideas in a class of concrete examples provided by complex Grassmannians.